FISCO-BCOS/SCStudio/README.md

 ## Features

-For now, Secsolidity provides such features:
+For now, SCStudio provides such features:

 **a) Smart contract security check**

-Secsoldity use an ensemble analysis tool to check whether there is a vulnerability in the current smart contract.
-At present, Secsolidity supports 56 kinds of common vulnerabilities such as 'Reentrancy', 'Overflow', 'TimeStamp Dependency' and 'Contract Backdoors'.
+SCStudio use an ensemble analysis tool to check whether there is a vulnerability in the current smart contract.
+At present, SCStudio supports 56 kinds of common vulnerabilities such as 'Reentrancy', 'Overflow', 'TimeStamp Dependency' and 'Contract Backdoors'.

 In order to use this function, the developer can use the following command:
 ```